center for council staff

 Jared Seide is the Executive Director of Center for Council.
 He has designed, piloted and coordinated Council-based programs in prisons, assisted living facilities, youth groups and a variety of non-profit, faith-based organizations, social service and law enforcement agencies, including the "Co-Mentoring Project,” for emancipated foster youth, the "Organizational Wellness Project,” for the staff of scores of community-based organizations, the “Inmate Council Program” active in more than twenty prisons throughout California and winner of the American Correctional Association’s Innovations in Corrections award, the "Trainer Leadership Initiative," supporting emerging Council leaders serving impacted communities, and the Council-based "Peace Officer Wellness, Empathy & Resilience” (POWER) Training Program for law enforcement and correctional officers.
 “Compassion, Attunement & Resilience Education” (CARE) for Healthcare Professionals is a program he developed with Dr. Ann Philips Seide that focuses on burnout and dysregulation amongst physicians, nurses and other first responders and utilizes innovations mindfulness science and compassionate communication techniques like Council to support a culture of professional wellness in healthcare.

-Jared has coordinated, mentored and facilitated Council programs at over a dozen schools in Southern California and has led trainings and retreats focusing on reconciliation and community-building around the world.
+Jared has coordinated, mentored and facilitated Council programs at over a dozen schools in Southern California and has led trainings and retreats focusing on reconciliation and community-building throughout the U.S., and in Poland, Rwanda, France, Colombia and Bosnia-Herzegovina.
 Jared directed the "Center for Council Practice" initiative of The Ojai Foundation, the antecedent of Center for Council.
 He co-led the Rockefeller Foundation's Bellagio Conference on integrating Council and SRM in California and Rwandan prisons and was a Resident Fellow at the Bellagio Center.
 He has been a presenter at conferences and seminars, speaking on the integration of Council into varied arenas, including South by Southwest, California Rehabilitation Oversight Board, Association of Change Management Professionals, Bellagio Fellows Gathering, Monterey County Community Restorative Justice Commission and the Restorative Justice in Motion Conference, at Eastern Methodist University.
 Jared’s educational background includes a BA with high honors from Brown University.
 Prior to his work with Center for Council, Jared led careers in the entertainment industry and the corporate world.
 He is a member of the Zen Center of Los Angeles, a graduate of the Upaya Institute Chaplaincy Program and has been a Spirit Holder for Zen Peacemaker Bearing Witness Retreats around the world.

 Read articles and listen to interviews with Jared.